UseWebPlatform/motto-UseWebPlatform/README.md

 ## 5. Progressive Web Apps

-[Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/) are user experiences that have the reach of the web, and are:
+[Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/) (PWA) are user experiences that have the reach of the web, and are:

 - **Reliable** - Load instantly and never show the downasaur, even in uncertain network conditions.
 - **Fast** - Respond quickly to user interactions with silky smooth animations and no janky scrolling.